mjbetti/wgs-processing-pipeline/README.md

 ## Included scripts
 This repository contains several variations of the core pipeline script:
 * The ```individual_genotyping``` directory contains scripts that should be used when working with sequencing data from a single individual, meaning that you will not be performing joing genotyping.
 The ```cluster_individual_wgs_processing_pipeline.sh``` script is optimized for running on a UNIX-based cluster, while the ```desktop_individual_wgs_processing_pipeline.sh``` should be used if you are running this pipeline on a desktop computer.
 It has only been tested on macOS and Linux, although it should also work in a UNIX-based terminal on Windows.
 If you are using a cluster, the pipeline script should be run interactively (as opposed to as a batch submission), as some of the GATK tools will otherwise not run properly.
 * The ```joint_genotyping``` directory, as its name suggests, contains pipeline scripts that should be used if you will be performing joing genotyping using multiple samples (i.e. sequencing data from more than one individual).
-Like the scripts for individual genotyping,
+Like the scripts for individual genotyping, the scripts beginning with "cluster" are optimized for running on a UNIX-based cluster, while the scripts designated "desktop" are intended for running on a desktop computer.
+These scripts should be run in the following sequence:
+  * The

 * ```MAIN_DIR``` - The main root directory to which all sub-directories and output files will be written to
 * ```FASTQ1``` - The first paired-end FASTQ file (forward reads)